polonez/mlc2017-onsite/README.md

 ## Model

-Basically, the model is [DCGAN(Deep Convolutional Generative Adversarial Network)](https://arxiv.org/abs/1511.06434).
+My model is based on [DCGAN(Deep Convolutional Generative Adversarial Network)](https://arxiv.org/abs/1511.06434) with some tweaks.

 ## Result